Small Covers, infra-solvmanifolds and curvature: Small cover, real moment-angle manifold and infra-solvmanifold

-Therefore, $\mathcal{M}$ is a universal covering of $\R\mathcal{Z}_P$.
-Then $\R \mathcal{Z}_P$ is aspherical if and only if $\mathcal{M}$ is contractible.
+So $\R \mathcal{Z}_P$ is aspherical if and only if $\mathcal{M}$ is contractible.
 But it is shown in~\cite[Theorem 2.2.5]{DavJanScott98} that $\mathcal{M}$ is contractible if and only if $P$ is flag.
 So the proposition is proved. \end{proof} \n The following corollary is an immediate consequence of Proposition~\ref{prop:flag-polytop-solv} and Proposition~\ref{Prop:Asph-Flag}.\nn

 \begin{cor} Let $P^n$ be a simple convex polytope of dimension $n$.
-If the real moment-angle manifold $\R\mathcal{Z}_{P^n}$ of $P^n$ is aspherical with virtually solvable fundamental group, then $P^n$ is an $n$-cube.
-Therefore, $\R\mathcal{Z}_{P^n}$ is homeomorphic to the $n$-dimensional torus if and only if $P^n$ is an $n$-cube. \end{cor}
+If the real moment-angle manifold $\R\mathcal{Z}_{P^n}$ (or a small cover) of $P^n$ is aspherical with virtually solvable fundamental group, then $P^n$ is an $n$-cube. \end{cor}

-The typical examples of aspherical manifolds with virtually solvable fundamental group are infra-solvmanifolds.
+The typical examples of aspherical manifolds with virtually solvable fundamental groups are infra-solvmanifolds.
 In fact, any compact aspherical manifold with virtually solvable fundamental group is homeomorphic to an infra-solvmanifold (see~\cite[Corollary 2.21]{FarJones90}).
-But in general, we can not replace the ``homeomorphic'' by ``diffeomorphic'' in this statement. \nn
+But in general, we can not replace the ``homeomorphic'' by ``diffeomorphic'' in this statement.
+On the other hand, compact infra-solvmanifolds are \emph{smoothly rigid}, i.e. any two compact infra-solvmanifolds with isomorphic fundamental groups are diffeomorphic (see~\cite[Theorem 2]{Wilk00} or~\cite[Corollary 1.5]{Bau04}).